MaelAbgrall/HardwareforAI/README.md

 **[PcPartPicker:](https://pcpartpicker.com/list/)** This is the most up to date database of hardware components, you can plan here a build an estimate your budget

-**[Gamers Nexus:](https://www.youtube.com/user/GamersNexus)** This channel is serious about harware, the team here is doing a great job for reviewing thermals of components and really technical reviews, tech news, etc.
+**[Gamers Nexus:](https://www.youtube.com/user/GamersNexus)** This channel is serious about harware, the team here is doing a great job for reviewing thermals of components and really technical reviews, PCB explanation, tech news, etc.

 Pro:
 - Channel for engineers / enthusiasts